emmatz-pattersonvf/notes/README.md

 # 2024-02-22
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 Remember to take breaks and keep your code clean and well-documented.
 By following these tips, you will be able to achieve your goals more effectively and enjoy the process of programming.

+# 2024-02-23
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and practice consistent formatting.
+Invest time in writing effective comments and modularizing your functions or classes.
+Always keep in mind the future developers who will inherit your code, including your future self."

+In a more concise form:
+"Write code today that you won't hate tomorrow; clarity and maintainability are key virtues of a programmer's craft."